George Harmon (footballer)

-George Harmon (born 8 December 2000) is an English professional footballer who plays as a left-back or left wing-back for club Cheltenham Town.
+George Christian Harmon (born 8 December 2000) is an English professional footballer who plays as a left-back or left wing-back for club Cheltenham Town.

 Club career

 West Bromwich Albion

 On 3 July 2019, Harmon signed his first professional contract with West Bromwich Albion, penning a two-year deal.
 On 27 May 2021, the club announced he would leave the club following the expiration of his contract.

 Oxford City

 On 6 August 2021, following his release from West Bromwich Albion earlier that summer, Harmon signed for National League South side Oxford City following a trial with the club.
 Harmon made 43 appearances for the club, scoring seven goals, and won the Supporters' Player of the Season award.

 Ross County

 On 22 June 2022, Harmon signed a two-year contract with Ross County.
 On 19 July 2022, Harmon made his first start for the club after he replaced Ben Purrington in Ross County's 2–0 victory against Alloa Athletic in the Scottish League Cup.
 On 6 August 2022, Harmon made his first appearance in the Scottish Premiership in a 3–1 defeat to Celtic after he replace Jordy Hiwula.
 He scored his first goal for the club on 5 November 2022, in a 3–2 win against St Mirren.
 On 17 June 2024, he signed a new two-year contract with the club.